Barry van Galen

-Bart "Barry" van Galen (/nl/; born 4 April 1970, in Haarlem) is a Dutch former professional footballer.
-He debuted in Dutch professional football on 17 August 1991 (Haarlem - Telstar 2–1) and internationally for the Netherlands national team on 17 November 2004 against Andorra.
+Bart "Barry" van Galen (/nl/; born 4 April 1970, in Haarlem) is a Dutch retired footballer.
+He debuted in Dutch professional football on 17 August 1991 (Haarlem - Telstar 2–1).
 His playing career ended in 2006 and he scouted for AZ until 2019.

+Club career

+Van Galen played youth football for amateur sides DSC '74 and RCH but started his professional career at hometown club Haarlem.
+He later played for Roda JC and NAC, but most prominently played for AZ with whom he won promotion to the Eredivisie and reached the 2004–05 UEFA Cup semi finals.
+After he retired, a bar in the AZ stadium was named after him.

+International career

+Van Galen made one international appearance for the Netherlands national team in 2004 against Andorra.